gsupp/noms/_recipes/coconut-aminos-ginger-stir-fry-sauce.md

 - 2 minced garlic cloves

 directions:
 - Combine all ingredients.
-Makes 1-1/4 cups.
+Makes about 1 cup.
 Will keep refrigerated in an airtight container for 1 week.

 ---